Our friends brought their best tacos and margaritas game (and their appetites) to this tasty, summertime cook-off!

 The recipes

-Below are the recipes for the various dips, drinks, and tacos from our cook-off.
+Below are some of the recipes for the dips and tacos from our cook-off.
 Give them a try — and hold your own Tacos and Margaritas Cook-Off!
-Links to check out the cookbook, smoker, and food products are also below.